-A brief overview of the major sources held by State Records that relate to coastal fortifications, defence works and military buildings.
+A brief overview of the major sources we hold that relate to coastal fortifications, defence works and military buildings.

 In the early years of the Colony, British military units had responsibility for external defence (as required), as well as assisting in establishing law and order within the settlement.
 British troops withdrew in 1870 and the States took over responsibility for their own defence requirements.

 NSW embarked on a period of building of defensive fortifications, usually concentrated around port entrances and other points of vantage.

 A battery was first established on George's Head in 1801, at the entrance to Port Jackson, but it fell into disrepair.
 During the 1870s a number of new defences were constructed, at Outer and Inner Middle Head, George's Head, South Head, Steel Point and Bradley's Head.
 Many of these batteries and tunnel complexes were immediately out of date due to developments of new armaments in the 1880s.

 Bare Island Fort, Botany Bay

 A five gun emplacement and bomb proof tunnels was completed on the island in 1885, intending to protect Botany Bay and Sydney from seaborn attack.
 Problems with the concrete used during construction were noticed as early as 1890 and by 1902 the fort was no longer part of coastal defences.